SAN FRANCISCO (Reuters) - Facebook, the world’s No. 1 Internet social network, is proving as popular among advertisers as it is among Web surfers.

-Facebook’s 23.1 percent share of display ad impressions was up sharply from 17.7 percent in the second quarter, and more than double that of the No. 2 ranked company, Yahoo Inc, which had 11 percent share.
+Facebook’s 23.1 percent share of display ad impressions was up sharply from 17.7 percent in the second quarter and more than double the No. 2 ranked company, Yahoo Inc, which had 11 percent share.

 But Sena notes that Facebook’s ad rates are on the rise, as marketers make increasing use of the ability to target ads to Facebook users based on their interests and other information.

-“It certainly is an issue for the portal sites,” said Sena.
+“It certainly is an issue for the portal sites,” he said.

-“While you still have the sort of traditional display players benefiting from strong growth trends in display (advertising), social is probably taking a disproportionate share of that growth,” he said.
+“While you still have the sort of traditional display players benefiting from strong growth trends in display (advertising), social is probably taking a disproportionate share of that growth.”